DantSu/php-osm-static-api/README.md

 # PHP OpenStreetMap Static API

-PHP library to easily get static image from Open Street Map with markers and lines.
+PHP library to easily get static image from OpenStreetMap with markers and lines.

 ## ✨ Supporting